ProAgent: Harnessing On-Demand Sensory Contexts for Proactive LLM Agent Systems in the Wild: Evaluation

 \subsubsection{Impact of Base VLMs.}

-Next, we evaluate the performance of \workname~using different VLMs as the base agent.
-Fig.~\ref{fig:base_vlm} shows that increasing the base VLM size leads to improved proactive reasoning performance.
-Notably, scaling up the model produces larger gains in \textit{Acc-Args} and \textit{F1} compared to \textit{Acc-P}.
-For example, scaling up from 7B to 32B leads to a 3.1\% increase in \textit{F1}, while \textit{Acc-P} increases by only 1.1\%.
-This is because \textit{F1} and \textit{Acc-Args} reflect agent planning, which is inherently more complex than the discriminative task of proactive need prediction, especially for smaller VLMs.
+Next, we evaluate the performance of \workname~using different VLMs as the base model.
+Figure~\ref{fig:base_vlm} illustrates that scaling up the base VLM consistently improves proactive reasoning performance.
+Notably, larger gains are observed in \textit{F1-tool} and \textit{Acc-Args} than in \textit{Acc-P}.
+For example, scaling the model from 7B to 32B improves \textit{F1-tool} by 3.1\%, while \textit{Acc-P} increases by only 1.1\%.
+This suggests that tool calling is more complex than the discriminative task of proactive need prediction, particularly for smaller VLMs.